drecothedev/Swift-Is-MyLife/Fundamentals/Functions.md

 }

 ```
 And that is how to use functions.
 Functions are a great way to organize your code and create a more modular enviroment.
-THe best way to learn about them is to use them in practice.
+The best way to learn about them is to use them in practice.